bgard68/PeopleSearch/PeopleSearch/AnalysisReadMe.md

 - The solution adheres to clean architecture principles, ensuring maintainability, testability, and separation of concerns.

 For further details, see the code comments and referenced files in each layer.

+Back to Solution Overview
+Return to the main solution overview: PeopleSearch/README.md